mlinxfeld/terraform-oci-fk-function/README.md

 oci_logging_group_description | Description of the OCI Logging Group for the Application. oci_logging_log_name | Name of the OCI Logging Log for the Application. fn_config | Optional config of the function including key-value list for function environment.

+## Contributing
+This project is open source.
+Please submit your contributions by forking this repository and submitting a pull request!
+FoggyKitchen appreciates any contributions that are made by the open source community.

+## License
+Copyright (c) 2024 FoggyKitchen.com

+Licensed under the Universal Permissive License (UPL), Version 1.0.

+See [LICENSE](LICENSE) for more details.